-Listed Companies shall submit to the stock exchange the details of the voting results within 48 hours from the conclusion of the meeting and post the same on the website of the Company.
+Listed Companies shall submit to the stock exchange the details of the voting results within two working days from the conclusion of the meeting and post the same on the website of the Company.
 [Regulation 44 of the SEBI (LODR) Regulations, 2015]

 File Form MGT-14 with ROC